RU-ECE/ECE231-DigitalLogicDesign/syllabus.md

 * Test 1                                              (20%)
 * Test 2                                              (20%)
 * Final exam                                          (40%)
-* In class quizzes may be given for practice (no pressure) but if you do not attend, you can get a zero
+* In class attendance quizzes may be given for practice (no pressure) but if you do not attend, you can get a zero

 Final Projects are only available to students doing very well who have demonstrated interest in going beyond.
 If a final project is not sufficient to replace the final, you may be told to take the final anyway.